frctl/fractalite/docs/plugins.md

 };
 ```

+Plugin files must export a named 'attacher' function that returns the (optionally asynchronous) plugin handler function itself.

+The handler will receive an `array` of components as its first argument and must return the manipulated array for the next plugin to operate on.

+Run-time options (that are passed to the attacher function) can be provided when the plugin is added in the project configuration file.

-The [`packages/core/src/plugins`](packages/core/src/plugins) directory contains the core plugins that are used by the parser.
+The [`packages/core/src/plugins`](packages/core/src/plugins) directory contains the core plugins that are used by the parser and may be useful for reference.